 The financial cost of hiring a condominium manager is quite high.
-Particularly when the condominium is a small one, it might be very necessary for a HOA to cut cost everywhere possible.
-The cost of managing a condominium effectively financially is an important task for the condo owners.
+Particularly when the condominium is a small one, it might be very necessary for an HOA to cut costs everywhere possible.
+The cost of managing a condominium effectively financially is an important task for condo owners.

 Years ago, it was customary for smaller condominiums in Costa Rica to have an undocumented Nicaraguan security guard.
-This security guard would often live on the premises and would have no social security.
+This security guard would often live on the premises without social security.

 Labor law and immigration law

-Since 2010, the new Immigration law #8764 prohibits a person or a corporation to hire illegals.
+Since 2010, the new Immigration law #8764 prohibits a person or a corporation from hiring illegals.
 This law obliges condominium owners and condominium administrators to hire security personnel with a working permit.
-This in turn obliges them to insure their personnel with the CCSS or Caja and with INS for workers’ comp.
+This in turn, obliges them to insure their personnel with the CCSS or Caja and with INS for workers’ comp.

 Condo manager tasks